 SWIMLocal is the new database system used for reporting Service Provider (SP) water and sewerage data to government agencies via SWIM.
-It is a software system designed to operate within each WSP, synchronise with the central SWIM system and, most importantly, see the Quality Assurance (QA) procedures built into SWIM moved closer to the point of capture.
-The system allows WSPs to have ultimate flexibility in their water and sewerage data management while integrating with other local systems.
+It is a software system designed to operate within each SP, synchronise with the central SWIM system and, most importantly, see the Quality Assurance (QA) and Quality Control (QC) procedures built into SWIM moved closer to the point of data capture.
+The system allows SPs to have ultimate flexibility in their water and sewerage data management while integrating with other local systems.

-The participation from our members has been crucial in the software’s development, with Cairns, Cloncurry, Toowoomba and South Burnett Councils partnering with us to directly guide the development of the SWIMLocal tools.
+The participation from our members has been crucial in the software’s development, with several Councils partnering with us to directly guide the development and updating of the SWIMLocal tools.
 In fact, SWIMLocal is substantially modelled (at least in look and feel and partly in concept) on a system developed by Gympie Regional Council to help manage its own internal reporting needs as well as input to SWIM.
 The 'task' module was a direct response to a need identified by Banana Shire Council, and other current and planned functionality is a result of direct input from a number of members.

-The annual licence and maintenance price for the software is based on the number of users needed within a WSP and can be provided by contacting David Scheltinga at email@example.com.
-The SWIMLocal system of pricing is based on a cost recovery model and pricing will hopefully decrease with increased uptake.
+The annual licence and maintenance price for the software is based on the size of the SP (i.e. number of connections) and can be provided by contacting qldwater at firstname.lastname@example.org.
+The SWIMLocal system of pricing is based on a cost recovery model.

 Several new modules and additions are already being planned, such as: